Six Nature Photography Tips from the Experts, for Your Alaska Travel and Beyond

 photographing-Hubbard-Glacier-Disenchantment-Bay-Alaska

-A Silversea guest captures Alaska’s Hubbard Glacier from Silver Muse/Lucia Griggi
+A Silversea guest captures Alaska’s Hubbard Glacier from Silver Muse./Lucia Griggi

 1. Choose your lenses wisely